joyent/vera/docs/interface.md

 }
 ```

 The version is the RAFT index.
-The owner is the ip address of the client
+The owner is the ip address of the client that
-holding the watch.
+set the data.

 TODO
 * Should we use the ip address or something else that identifies the client?